The Power of Knowledge

 The Knowledge Loop

 What knowledge has already made possible today, by virtue of the industrial revolution and the rise of digital technology, is a society that can take care of everyone's basic needs and allow us all to contribute to knowledge.
 Just like the Job Loop powered industrial society, so the knowledge society will be powered by a different system, the Knowledge Loop.
-Under the Knowledge Loop, someone starts out by learning something, then uses that to create something new, which is then shared.
+In the Knowledge Loop, someone starts out by learning something, then uses that to create something new, which is then shared.

 The Knowledge Loop is not, strictly speaking, new.
 Rather, it has been around for almost as long as humanity itself.
 At several points in our history, however, we have seen critical breakthroughs that have made the Knowledge Loop faster and broader.
 The first was spoken language.
 Then came written language.
 Then came printing.
 Then we got telecommunications and radio and TV.
 Along the way we invented the scientific method, which has given us much of our technological progress.
 But now we are witnessing another fundamental breakthrough: digital technologies, which have given us a network that connects all of humanity at zero marginal cost and are allowing machines to participate in the Knowledge Loop.

 It is easy to underestimate the importance of digital technologies; to many, it seems as if these innovations have under-delivered.
 As a line on the Founders Fund website once complained, “We wanted flying cars and all we got was 140 characters.”
 Actually, that's not all we have gotten, nor is it even the slightest fraction of what we will get.
-New sources of energy, new cures for diseases, faster modes of transportation, more capable robots, and so on all originate in the knowledge loop.
-Given how profoundly digital technology accelerates and expands the knowledge loop, we must recognize that we stand today on the cusp of amazing new possibilities.
+New sources of energy, new cures for diseases, faster modes of transportation, more capable robots, and so on all originate from the Knowledge Loop.
+Digital technology now gives us the capabilities to vastly accelerate and expand access to the Knowledge Loop.

 The Digital Knowledge Loop Taking Shape